-You feel angry when someone provokes you in some way, this can often lead to resentment, you have no control over someone else provoking your anger, and most narcissists are great at provoking anger and resentment in others, they know your strengths, they know your weaknesses, they know your insecurities and most will stop at nothing to use each and every one against you.
-The narcissist will find your most significant wound and rip them wide open, to provoke that anger within you, to get reactions from you, so they can then blame it all on you.
+You feel angry when someone provokes you in some way, this can often lead to resentment, you have no control over someone else provoking your anger, and most narcissists are great at provoking anger and resentment in others, they know your strengths, they know your weaknesses, they know your insecurities and most will stop at nothing to use each and everyone against you.
+The narcissist will find your most significant wounds and rip them wide open, to provoke that anger within you, to get reactions from you, so they can then blame it all on you.
 We all have things that can make us angry, and it’s a normal human response to certain situations, how we handle that anger, is how we claim control back of our thoughts, our feelings, and our lives.

 How do you handle that anger?
 Do you start an argument?
 Seek revenge?
 Do you react to it?

 When you react, it gives you a moments release, yet this is often only ever temporary, and then you end up feeling bad for reacting and blame yourself.

 When you argue with a narcissist, they will twist the story, take you off-topic and often leave you with nothing resolved and full of self-blame and self-doubt.

 When we seek revenge against others, we are the ones left feeling bad; the best attack is healing and moving on with our lives finding our happiness and leaving them in the past with all their negativity.